Robotic Surgery for Heart Conditions

 Our surgeons have also made great strides in improving minimally invasive approaches to coronary artery bypass surgery, including robotic-assisted procedures.

-In addition, our robotic cardiac surgeons have begun partnering with our interventional cardiologists to perform a new hybrid procedure that combines noninvasive angioplasty with a minimally invasive robotic-assisted coronary bypass operation.
+In addition, our robotic cardiac surgeons have begun partnering with our interventional cardiologists to perform a new hybrid procedure that combines noninvasive angioplasty with a minimally invasive, robotic-assisted coronary bypass procedure.

-This new approach restores blood flow to a patient’s heart through previously clogged arteries without having to cut through the chest bone or place the patient on a heart-lung machine.
-For patients who are candidates for the procedure, this allows a much quicker recovery than traditional surgery, and less postoperative pain.
+This new approach restores blood flow to a patient’s heart through previously clogged arteries without having to cut through the chest bone or place the patient on a heart–lung machine.
+For patients who are candidates for the procedure, this allows for a much quicker recovery and less postoperative pain compared with traditional surgery.